 The Education and Workforce Committee has also been working to determine solutions to minimize the impact of the opioid crisis on schools, workplaces and local communities.
 Two hearings allowed members to hear from employers, educators, community leaders and addiction/recovery experts on how opioid abuse is affecting the education sector, the workforce and communities at large across the country.
 View the hearings at the Education and Workforce Committee website.

 In addition to the hearings taking place among federal lawmakers, key agencies like the Centers for Medicare and Medicaid (CMS), SAMHSA and the Food and Drug Administration (FDA) have reached out for stakeholder input on ways to combat the epidemic from all fronts.

 Furthermore, private organizations are also taking an active role in continuing the dialogue between experts and policy makers.
 Some recent events have included: “The Opioid Crisis: Crucial Next Steps” hosted by Politico, “America’s Opioid Epidemic: Supporting Recovery” hosted by The Hill, “What the health is going to happen in 2018?” hosted by the Kaiser Family Foundation and others arranged by AXIOS, AEI and AJAX.

-Policy makers, experts and leaders continue to collaborate and work to find practical and effective solutions to put an end to this public health crisis.
-Numerous bills have now been introduced, and Congress hopes to pass a comprehensive opioid package by Memorial Day.
+Policymakers, experts and leaders continue to collaborate and work to find practical and effective solutions to put an end to this public health crisis.
+Numerous bills have now been introduced, and Congress hopes to pass a comprehensive opioid package soon.

 Centerstone policy staff monitor these hearings closely and provide timely suggestions and comments to committee member staff in advance of hearings, where appropriate.
 These hearings further enable Centerstone to determine top advocacy priorities.
 Keep up-to-date at our Legislative Advocacy page.